INGEOTEC/NLP-Course/topics/04NGramLM.md

 where $$\mathbb P(\mathcal X_1, \ldots, \mathcal X_{\ell - 1}) = \sum_x \mathbb P(\mathcal X_1, \ldots, \mathcal X_{\ell - 1}, \mathcal X_\ell = x)$$ is the marginal distribution.

+# N-Gram Language Model

+Traditionally, the multivariate probability distributions are fixed with respect to the number of variables; however, the number of words in a sentence or a document is variable.
+Nonetheless, the dependency between the latest word and the first one on a long text is negligible.

+Even when the number of variables is constant, that is, $$\ell$$ is kept constant in the model, which has as a consequence that it is not possible to represent a text longer than $$\ell$$ words.
+There is still another concern that comes from estimating the parameters of the multivariate distribution. $$\mathcal X$$ is Categorical distributed with $$d$$ possible outcomes.
+The minimum number of examples needed to observe the $$d$$ outcomes is $$d^1$$; in the case of two variables, i.e., $$\ell=2$$, it is needed at least $$d^2$$, and in general, for $$\ell$$ variables it is needed $$d^\ell$$ examples.

+The consequence is that for a relatively small $$\ell$$ one needs a vast dataset to have enough information to estimate the multivariate distribution.